-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 “Their entire model is buying tired old wells and extracting the last bits of revenue they can out of them,” said Andrew Logan, the nonprofit’s senior director of oil and gas.
 “And the economics of that may not work in a world that actually puts a value on methane emissions.”

 Manchin repeatedly expressed reservations about the methane fee proposal last year.
 His office declined to say if Puccio ever lobbied Manchin on the methane fee.
-The companies in the coalition also did not respond to questions about Puccio lobbied Manchin on the fee.
+The companies in the coalition also did not respond to questions about whether Puccio lobbied Manchin on the fee.

 But there’s also evidence that Puccio may have benefited from his relationship with Manchin even without changing the senator’s views.